aim-uofa/AdelaiDet/configs/BAText/README.md

-# ABCNet (CVPR'20 oral)
+# ABCNet (published in IEEE Conf.
+Comp Vis Pattern Recogn.'2020 as an oral paper)
-[ABCNet](https://arxiv.org/abs/2002.10200) is an efficient end-to-end scene text spotting framework over 10x faster than previous SoTA.
+[ABCNet](https://arxiv.org/abs/2002.10200) is an efficient end-to-end scene text spotting framework over 10x faster than previous state of the art.

 ## Models
 ### CTW1500 results with ABCNet.